 One of the most important ways that someone can honor their heritage is by passing it on to the next generation, teaching them the traditions and history of their culture.

 And so, one of our fellow neighbors is hoping to be a part of essential education, helping kids across the country to celebrate their Mexican heritage.

-Award-winning artist and children’s author, John Parra, joins Kelvin Washington on Spectrum News 1 SoCal’s Your Morning to share his inspiring story, the release of his new children’s book, Growing an Artist: The Story of a Landscaper and His Son (published by Simon & Schuster), how art and creative expression support the emotional well-being of our little ones, while also helping them to heal from trauma and loss, plus much more.
+Award-winning artist and children’s author, John Parra, joins ABC7’s Rachel Brown to discuss how his childhood inspired the release of his highly-anticipated debut children’s book, Growing an Artist: The Story of a Landscaper and His Son (published by Simon & Schuster), why it was important for him to share his story at this time for children, parents, and families, how celebrating his father and his Mexican heritage helped to grow the artist in him, plus much more.

 Many little ones today struggle with self-esteem.
 In fact, some kids are so uncertain of themselves that they don’t even try.

 And so, one Chicago educator is inspiring young children to believe in themselves, to connect with their confidence, and to remember their value and worth in life.

 Children’s author and the owner of Mother Doves Academy, Theresa Smith-Hickman, talks to NBC 5 Chicago’s LeeAnn Trotter about the release of her new children’s book, I Can…Just Try, how fostering a love of learning and reading in our little ones can help children to become more confident and competent adults, and more.

 Black History Month: How To Start Conversations With Your Kids About Diversity

 For many parents, Black History Month is a great chance to start important conversations with their kids about diversity.

 And so, a shining star from Sacramento is helping to spark this conversation with children, parents, and families across the country.